-On November 1st, 2017, the Cerebral Palsy Association of British Columbia will mark Canada’s 150th anniversary with Fashion Without Limits: Diversity in Motion, a multi-disciplinary showcase of the disability community.
+On November 1st, 2017, the Cerebral Palsy Association of British Columbia marked Canada’s 150th anniversary with Fashion Without Limits: Diversity in Motion, a multi-disciplinary showcase of the disability community.

-Our community celebration of diversity in honour of Canada 150 will feature:
+Our community celebration of diversity in honour of Canada 150 featured:

 - The launch of our new Assistive Equipment Fund to honour our two most active and boundary-pushing members: Jason Cole and Rand Surbey